marijnh/Eloquent-JavaScript/03_functions.md

 {{index [function, application], efficiency}}

-This implementation has one problem, however: in typical JavaScript implementations, it's about three times slower than a version using a `for` loop.
+However, this implementation has one problem: in typical JavaScript implementations, it's about three times slower than a version using a `for` loop.
 Running through a simple loop is generally cheaper than calling a function multiple times.

 {{index optimization}}